 Del Monte Foods, Inc. is one of the country’s largest producers, distributors and marketers of premium quality, branded food products for the U.S. retail market.
 The Company also produces and distributes private label food products as well.
 With 7,800 employees and Headquartered in San Francisco, CA, Del Monte Foods is one of the most recognized brands in world.

-• Spend aggregation through applying the right amount of competitive tension to the supply base.
+• Net savings of 17.5% to Del Monte after year two of contract, by aggregating spend and applying the right amount of competitive tension to the supply base.

 SupplyLogic built a standardized service to more efficiently and effectively meet TDA’s complex regional needs.
 This solution reduced the company’s six independent procurement platforms to a single portal where all regional teams could requisition printed materials more simply at a lower cost with greater flexibility, yet greater brand consistency.
 SupplyLogic subject matter experts working on-site in Jersey City, NJ and Omaha, NE facilities now place these orders directly with a newly expanded vendor panel.
 SupplyLogic’s analytics center in Illinois, which rates vendors along 408 criteria, provides mobile dashboards to the client marketing team, as the new system mines transactional data to better understand costs and the origins of print demand, while tracking campaign and compliance progress.

 TD Ameritrade is realizing greater than 27 percent savings across all of its print, marketing communications, and branded merchandise categories.
 The company also has significantly improved internal analytics to support their decision-making process.